 Diab's major shareholder Ratos has a clear and mandatory Reporting Requirement.
-The status and progress of implementation of the framework is reported to Ratos annually in Q1.
+The status and progress of implementation of the framework are reported to Ratos annually in Q1.
+Diab's strategy to be the best ESG investment in its industry is in line with Ratos' expectations.